Share your skin cancer story to raise awareness and save someone's life.

-Did someone encourage you to get a skin check and thereby saved your life?
-Did you spot an unusual mole on someone’s body and urged them to see a doctor?
-Did someone inform you that you were at high risk of skin cancer when you weren't aware?
-We would love to learn more about your skin cancer story and “your hero”.
+It's also important to celebrate our heroes.
+If someone encouraged you to get a skin check and thereby saved your life - or if you spotted an unusual mole on someone else's skin and urged them to see a doctor - please consider sharing this story with us too.
+We would love to learn more about your hero.

 My hero is Linda, the Practice Manager of the New Town Skin Cancer Centre!
 I am a professional window cleaner and whilst window cleaning at the facility she suggested that I should book in to have my skin checked.